joist-orm/joist-orm/docs/docs/goals/avoiding-n-plus-1s.md

 const author = await em.load(Author, "a:1", { books: "reviews" });
 // Do something with each book _and_ its reviews ... with no awaits! author.books.get.map((book) => {
-  const reviews = book.reviews.get;
+  // The `.get` method is available here only b/c we passed "reviews" to em.load const reviews = book.reviews.get;
 });
 ```